Audiveris/audiveris/docs/_pages/ui_tools/octave_shift.md

 without any suffix:
 1. This will trigger the glyph classifier which may recognize the shape, in which case press the proper button in the classifier board.
-2. If not, manually assign the target shape via the popup menu or via a double-click in the `ClefsAndShifts` family of the Shape board.
+2. If not, manually assign the target shape via the pop-up menu or via a double-click in the `ClefsAndShifts` family of the Shape board.
 3. Note you will be prompted for the precise target staff of the created shift.